You searched for: “body

 Word Entries at Get Words containing the term: “body

-One of a heterogeneous group of food bodies with a pear-like luster and high concentration of lipids, apparently used by plants to attract and support ants.
+One of a heterogeneous group of food bodies with a pear-like luster and high concentration of lipids, apparently used by plants to attract and support ants: A pearl body devolops from the epidermis of leaves, petioles, and certain sprouts and branches of plants.

 This entry is located in the following unit: Ant and Related Entomology Terms (page 4)